tanzhu91/Retail-Data-Analytics/README.md

 ![newplot](https://github.com/user-attachments/assets/d9fd3189-a5d0-42d4-bdc7-7efca57fea60)

 In this graph we can see the dates when promotional markdowns were available.
-A lot of them are right before holidays or around holiday times.
+A lot of them have a rise right before holidays or at holiday times.

 ![newplot](https://github.com/user-attachments/assets/19c8f870-e533-4829-b6fd-f17e7f5dcf1d)